haridsv/twitter-likes-exporter/README.md

 1. Open up your web browser and ensure the Network web debugging tab is open so you can inspect network requests (in Chrome, it is under `Open Chrome Developer Console` `>` `Network`)
 2. Navigate to `https://twitter.com/<your_user_handle>/likes`
-3. Look for a network request to an `api.twitter.com` domain path ending in `/Likes` (you can type `/likes` in the filter box at the top left of the debug console).
-You need to find `userId`, `authorization`, `cookie` and `x-csrf-token` values from the network request and fill the corresponding fields in `config.json`.
+3. Look for a network request to an `api.twitter.com` domain path ending in `/Likes` (you can type `/likes` in the filter box at the top left of the debug console to find it quickly).
-4. From the request headers, copy paste the following details (you can right click on the request and select `Copy` `>` `Copy as cURL` and paste into an editor window for the ease of finding these details):
+4. From the request headers, find `userId`, `authorization`, `cookie` and `x-csrf-token` values and fill the corresponding fields in `config.json` (you can right click on the request and select `Copy` `>` `Copy as cURL` and paste into an editor window for the ease of finding these details):
     a.
 Copy the `Authorization` value (find it as `authorization: Bearer xxx`) and save as `HEADER_AUTHORIZATION` in `config.json`
     b.
 Copy the `Cookies` value (find it as `cookie: xxx`) and save as `HEADER_COOKIES` in `config.json`.
 Note that while pasting cookie value, you would need to escape any existing double quotes by prefixing them with a backslash (`\`).
     c.
 Copy the `x-csrf-token` (find it as `x-csrf-token: xxx`) value and save as `HEADER_CSRF` in `config.json`